Abnormal Electrocardiogram Findings in Athletes

 Exercise EKG testing and Holter monitoring also should be considered in the evaluation of lateral or inferolateral T wave inversion.
 The presence of ventricular tachycardia during exercise or Holter may support hypertrophic cardiomyopathy and is also useful in risk stratification 3.

-Anterior T wave inversion
+T wave inversion in anterior leads

-However, anterior T wave inversion in leads V1, V2 and/or V3 also is a recognized pattern in patients with arrhythmogenic right ventricular cardiomyopathy (ARVC) and rarely hypertrophic cardiomyopathy 3.
+However, T wave inversion in leads V1, V2 and/or V3 also is a recognized pattern in patients with arrhythmogenic right ventricular cardiomyopathy (ARVC) and rarely hypertrophic cardiomyopathy 3.

 Concurrent findings of J-point elevation, ST-segment elevation, or biphasic T waves more likely represents athlete’s heart, while the absence of J-point elevation or a coexistent depressed ST-segment is more concerning for ARVC.